harshavardhana/aws-sdk-java-v2-example/README.md

 This project contains an AWS Lambda maven application with [AWS Java SDK 2.x](https://github.com/aws/aws-sdk-java-v2) dependencies.

+This example shows how to use

+- GetObjectAsBytes()
+- GetObjectMetadata()

+SDK API calls with MinIO

 ## Prerequisites
 - Java 1.8+
 - Apache Maven